Moscow’s Physical Distancing and Face Covering Public Health Order

 Social distancing or physical distancing and face coverings – it’s all new to all of us.
 We know these new requirements aren’t clear-cut in every circumstance.
 We also know that slowing the spread of COVID-19 in our community is key to keeping our healthcare system available for all healthcare needs, to avoid unnecessary losses of life, and to keep our economy viable.
 We know social distancing and wearing masks is the best way to help protect our friends and neighbors.
 We see this topic is creating disagreement and division in our community.
 We hope fellow Muscovites will treat each other with respect and kindness as we all learn to navigate these unprecedented times together.

 A combination of physical distancing and face coverings in Moscow is required when in public.
 In public spaces, social distancing is the most challenging piece of the puzzle to define.
 For instance, while any patron may fully intend to physically distance themselves from another in a store aisle, sometimes the best intentions don’t work out.
 These instances are when face coverings or masks are a great tool to help protect our friends and neighbors.

-On August 3, the City Council unanimously voted to extend the Mayor’s July 1, Amended Public Health Emergency Order 20-03 to October 6 with Resolution 2020-17.
-The Resolution and Order require each of us to maintain a physical distancing of 6-feet from non-household members when in a public setting AND if that distancing can’t be maintained, wear a face covering unless there is a health or disability exemption.
+On September 21 the Council unanimously passed a Resolution to continue the Amended Public Health Emergency to January 5, 2021.
+The Order requires each of us to maintain a physical distancing of 6-feet from non-household members when in a public setting AND if that distancing can’t be maintained, wear a face covering unless there is a health or disability exemption.
 Face coverings are defined as any material that securely covers the nose and mouth, creating a barrier to help prevent respiratory droplets from traveling into the air.
 The face coverings may be made of a variety of materials, including but not limited to, cotton, silk, linen, flax, wool, ramie, denim, polyester, or a combination of materials or paper.

 The Resolution and Order are not guidelines – it is the law.